 - i.
-No tenders for:

-- Carrying out work

-- Sale or supply of goods or materials

-- Sale or supply of services

-- Disposals of any interest in land or property, (as set out in part 3

-of the Constitution) subject to the application of the scheme of

-delegation

-with an estimated cost in excess of £100,000 shall be sought except by authority of the Executive (or Committee, Sub-Committee or Council if appropriate)

-ii.
+No tenders or associated public notices (see SOC18) for: - Carrying out work - Sale or supply of goods or materials or utilities - Sale or supply of services - Disposals of any interest in land or property, (as set out in Part 3 of the Constitution) subject to the application of the scheme of delegation with an estimated cost in excess of £125, 000 shall be issued except by authority of the relevant Head of Service in consultation with the Head of Finance and Property Services and the relevant Executive portfolio Holder ii.
+Approval to accept a tender or quotation above £125,000 must be sought from the Executive.
 The Executive or delegated Officer has the power to accept a tender or quotation in accordance with these Standing Orders.
 Unless specified otherwise the default position is that the Executive accepts the tender.
 This is acceptance prior and subject to the formation of a formal contract

 SOC 18.
-Contracts above £100,000 require Public Notices
+Contracts above £125,000 require Public Notices

-- No contract which exceeds an estimated £100,000 in value shall be entered into unless a public notice has been issued for the given opportunity. - ii.
-This MUST be done through publication of a contract notice as follows: - On the Government Contracts Finder website and/ or - The e-notification service Find a Tender website where the contract value exceeds the appropriate public procurement threshold - iii.
-In addition to ii above a notice or advert may also be placed: - In one or more newspaper circulating in the district - Electronically on the Council website - In a relevant journal where the Head of Service deems it appropriate - iv.
+- i.
+No contract which exceeds an estimated £125,000 in value shall be entered into unless a public notice has been issued for the given opportunity. - ii.
+This MUST be done through publication of a contract notice as follows: - On the Government Contracts Finder website and On both Contracts Finder and the e-notification service Find a Tender Service website where the contract value exceeds the appropriate Find a Tender Service public procurement threshold see 2.2 and updates - iii.
+In addition to ii above a notice or advert may also be placed: - In one or more newspaper circulating in the district - Electronically on the Council website - In a relevant journal where the Head of Service deems it appropriate

+- iv.
 The notice shall invite tenders and shall state the last date and time for receipt of tenders (not normally less than fourteen days from the date of publication, and longer if above public procurement thresholds) - v.
-The notice shall state that no tender will be considered unless it is in a plain sealed envelope or parcel addressed to the Head of Legal and Democratic Services and bearing the words 'Tender for [name of tender] ' with no other identifying mark OR that it is submitted and received within the appropriate time scales through an approved etendering platform - vi.
-Where a contract value exceeds £100,000 or public procurement thresholds the Council may enter into an existing Framework Agreement or DPS; for example a framework set up by the Governments' Crown Commercial Service, without giving public notice or advertising on Find a Tender This is providing that the Framework Agreement has been set up in compliance with appropriate public procurement directives, that the Council is able to access the Framework services etc.; and that the Council complies with any competition requirements required by the framework as necessary
+The notice shall state that no tender will be considered unless it is in a plain sealed envelope or parcel addressed to the Head of Legal and Democratic Services and bearing the words 'Tender for [name of tender] ' with no other identifying mark OR that it is submitted and received within the appropriate time scales through an approved e-tendering platform - vi.
+Where a contract value exceeds £125,000 or applicable public procurement thresholds the Council may enter into an existing Framework Agreement or DPS; for example a framework set up by the Governments' Crown Commercial Service, without giving public notice or advertising on Find a Tender or Contracts Finder.
+This is providing that the Framework Agreement has been set up in compliance with The Public Procurement Regulations 2015 and directives, that the Council is able to access the Framework services etc.; and that the Framework as necessary - vii.
+A notice of Contract Award must be published on Contracts Finder for all contracts between £25,000 and the Find a Tender procurement procurement threshold. - viii.
+A notice of contract award must be published on both Find a Tender and Contracts Finder for all contracts above relevant Find a Tender public procurement thresholds.

 SOC 19.
-Contract Conditions for Contracts above £100,000
+Contract Conditions for Contracts above £125,000